 Geoff Donaker manages Burst Capital through which he invests in and advises tech start-ups.
-He graduated from Stanford University with a degree in Mechanical Engineering and subsequently began his career as a Consultant at Oliver Wyman.
-Starting in the late 90s, Geoff worked on Web 1.0 companies including eBay, Excite, and Voter.com.
+He graduated from Stanford University with a degree in Mechanical Engineering and subsequently began his career as a consultant at Oliver Wyman.
+Starting in the late nineties, Geoff worked on Web 1.0 companies including eBay, Excite, and Voter.com.
 He is currently a board member at Yelp, which he joined as their 10th employee in 2005, served as their COO and helped take public in 2012.

 What skills did you acquire at Oliver Wyman that have helped you throughout your career?